Parish Church of St Helier, Jersey Danrok, CC BY-SA 3.0, via Wikimedia Commons |

 St Nicholas Church, Durweston, Dorset |

-In 1911, Ida Hepworth was a Hospital Nurse at The Croydon Borough Hospital for Infectious Diseases (Waddon Hospital) opened in 1886.
+In 1911, Ida Hepworth was a Hospital Nurse at The Croydon Borough Hospital for Infectious Diseases (Waddon Hospital).
 The Hospital was extended in 1911 to include two isolation pavilions and a Nurses' Home.

 Benjamin and Ida had two children: